krijt/siemcraft_web/README.md

 - Nginx reverse with HTTP→HTTPS redirect and ACME HTTP-01 challenge handling.
 - Certbot issuance/renewal with self-signed fallback on first boot.
 - Swarm-ready `docker-compose.yml` exposing 80 and 5443.
-- Simple landing page in `index.html` you can replace with your own content.
+- Simple landing page in `index.html` baked into the image (replace as needed).

 ## Requirements
 - Docker Engine with Swarm mode enabled.